rmiravalles/CloudNativeBootcamp/Week4/Notes_week4.md

 ## Distributed Source Control

-- Every developer clones a copy of a repository and has the full history of the project.
+- Every developer clones a copy of a repository and has the full history of the project in his or her own local machine.
 - Much faster.

 Strengths | Best Used For